Edelman’s TD pass leads Patriots over Eagles 17-10

+PHILADELPHIA (AP)Julian Edelman’s touchdown toss had Bill Belichick flashing a slight smile and cracking some jokes.

-PHILADELPHIA (AP)Julian Edelman threw a go-ahead 15-yard touchdown pass to Phillip Dorsett and the New England Patriots rallied for a 17-10 victory over the Philadelphia Eagles on Sunday.
+Edelman threw a go-ahead 15-yard TD pass to Phillip Dorsett and the New England Patriots rallied for a 17-10 victory over the Philadelphia Eagles on Sunday.

-Tom Brady threw for 216 yards, leading New England (9-1) back from a 10-0 deficit, but it was Edelman, the Patriots’ wide receiver, who found a target in the end zone.
-The Pats defense sacked Carson Wentz five times and forced one turnover.
+Tom Brady threw for 216 yards, leading New England (9-1) back from a 10-0 deficit, but it was Edelman, the Patriots’ gritty wide receiver, who found a target in the end zone.
+It was the first time in Brady’s career that another player on his team had more TD passes when he played the entire game.

+“Good read on the play,” Belichick said.
+“Keeps his quarterback rating up there pretty high.
+I’m sure he’ll ice his shoulder this week, massage it.
+Great play by Julian.”

+Brady wasn’t happy with the offense’s performance despite a win that guaranteed the Patriots a winning season for the 19th straight season.

 Wentz couldn’t get much going without his two best receivers and top running back sidelined by injuries.
 Nelson Agholor couldn’t make a twisting catch on Wentz’s fourth-down heave into the end zone from the Patriots 26 with just under a minute left.